X-RAY Inspection For PCB

 XRAY imaging is a widely utilized analytical tool for the SMT PCB manufacturing process.
-BEST will inspect your area array packages such as CGAs, BGAs, CSPs and LGAs via a transmissive X-ray inspection to ensure the rework meets the highest quality levels.
-This is a critical step in the quality control of the BGA rework process as high resolution, high magnification and high contrast X-ray images will confirm that the boards have been reworked per the industrys’ acceptance criteria.
+BEST will inspect your area array packages such as CGAs, BGAs, CSPs and LGAs via transmissive X-ray inspection to ensure the rework it performs meets the highest quality levels.
+BEST can also perform x-ray inspection of initial PCB assemblies in order to verify the process.
+In some cases, we can act as an inspection referee by performing x-ray inspection services on the PCB and noting any anomalies.
+This is a critical step in the quality control of the BGA rework process as high resolution, high magnification and high contrast X-ray images will confirm that the boards have been reworked per the industry's acceptance criteria.

 XRAY imaging, given that well-trained technicians are operating the equipment and interpreting the results, can detect a multitude of processing problems including:

 - SHORTS are found using X-Ray inspection.
-Trained operators will make sure to note that on some double sided boards a component from the backside may give the appearance of a solder bridge.
+Trained operators will make sure to note that on some double sided boards a component from the secondary side may give the appearance of a solder bridge.
 By rotating the board along the X and Y axis the true image can be seen and properly inspected.
+X-ray inspection is a common inspection method for determining shorts (non-common conductors are connected via solder).

 - POTATO CHIPPING occurs when a component's outside edge lifts up from a pad.
 This will cause the center joints to appear “flattened” and non-uniform as a result of overheating the component.
-This defect can be found by rotating the board on its X and Y axis allowing the x-ray technician to see the hourglass appearance of the outside edge and corner solder joints
+This defect can be found by rotating the board on its X and Y axis allowing the x-ray technician to see the hourglass appearance of the outside edge and corner solder joints.
+X-ray inspection of the PCB in the device areas will determine if potato chipping is occurring.

 Some of the more common ones are illustrated further below: